xtuml/erebus/docs/protocol_verifier/README.md

     * `shard`: `True` | `False` : `bool` - Boolean value indicating whether to shard job sequences into single event files (`True`) or send them in their relevant job batches (`False`)
     * `total_jobs`: `int` `>= 0` - The total number of separate jobs to use in the performance test if no profile has been uploaded.
     * `save_logs`: `True` | `False`: `bool` - Boolean value indicating whether to save logs (`True`) or no (`False`).
 Defaults to `True`
+    * `job_event_gap`: `float` `>=0` - (PV specific) The desired time gap between events in the same job.
+Although a float is taken this will be rounded to the nearest second.
+If the value `0` is provided then events of the same job will be sent one after another.
+Defaults to `1` second gap.
 * `functional_options`: `dict` - Options for a functional test is `type` is set to `"Functional"`.
 This option contains the following sub-fields:
     * `log_domain`: `"aer"` | `"ver"` `str` : The log domain to use for the functional test, defaults to `"ver"`:
         * `"ver"` - Indicates that Verifier.log is the file to use for functional tests